Direct Measurement of the $^{59}$Cu$(p,\alpha)^{56}$Ni Excitation Function to Constrain the Ni--Cu Cycle Strength and Its Impact on Explosive Nucleosynthesis

 To properly assess the impact of the present results on explosive nucleosynthesis in XRBs and the $\nu$p-process, it is critical to determine the competition between the $(p,\alpha)$ and $(p,\gamma)$ channels.
 For this comparison, the theoretical $^{59}\mathrm{Cu}(p,\gamma){}^{60}\mathrm{Zn}$ REACLIB rate was used.
-A recent experimental study by O’Shea \textit{et al.}~\cite{Lotay}, who used the $^{59}$Cu$(d,n){}^{60}$Zn reaction to study the proton-unbound resonant states in $^{60}$Zn, obtained a $(p,\gamma)$ rate that is in good agreement with the REACLIB rate over the temperature range of interest.
+A recent experimental study by O’Shea \textit{et al.}~\cite{Lotay}, using the $^{59}$Cu$(d,n){}^{60}$Zn reaction to probe proton-unbound resonances in $^{60}$Zn, found a mean $(p,\gamma)$ rate consistent with the REACLIB rate over the relevant temperature range, with uncertainties up to a factor of~5.

-The cycle strength can be quantified by the reaction rate branching ratio~\cite{Iliadis}.
-Values of $B_{p\alpha/p\gamma}>1$ correspond to a strong Ni-Cu cycle~\cite{Kim_2022} where the reaction flow predominantly cycles back to lower masses, whereas $B_{p\alpha/p\gamma}<1$ indicates that $(p,\gamma)$ breakout dominates and nucleosynthesis proceeds toward heavier nuclei.
-Fig.~\ref{fig:reactionrateBR} shows the branching ratio $B_{p\alpha/p\gamma}$ derived from the recommended $(p,\alpha)$ rate with its associated uncertainties, and the mean value of the REACLIB $(p,\gamma)$ rate.
-For comparison, the figure also shows $B_{p\alpha/p\gamma}$ calculated using the REACLIB $(p,\alpha)$ rate with an uncertainty of a factor of 100 up and down and the mean value of the REACLIB $(p,\gamma)$ rate.